 Thousands of demonstrators from the West German opposition Christians Democrat Party marched through the streets of West berlin on Wednesday (16 June) waving banners and placards.

-Thousands of demonstrators from the West German opposition Christians Democrat Party marched through the streets of West berlin on Wednesday (16 June) waving banners and placards.
+Background: Thousands of demonstrators from the West German opposition Christians Democrat Party marched through the streets of West berlin on Wednesday (16 June) waving banners and placards.
 They were commemorating the 24th anniversary of the East German uprising.

 SYNOPSIS: The Christian Democrats described the rally as a march for freedom, held in memory of the uprising.